- Personal Capital vs Mint : Is Mint or Personal Capital Best? - May 26, 2020

-There are numerous financial benefits to using Ally Bank, ranging from savings accounts to long-term Certificates of Deposit (CD), to secure-growth IRAs.
+There are numerous financial benefits to using Ally Financial Inc, ranging from yield savings accounts (Ally Savings Account) to long-term Certificates of Deposit (CD), to secure-growth IRAs.

 On top of this, Ally Bank also offers customers one of the highest interest rates on the market, regardless of what kind of account you open.

-In fact, even the basic online savings account earns interest that’s way above the national average.
+In fact, even the basic online savings account earns interest that’s way above the national average (truly high yield).
 Nice!

 You’ll also be pleased to hear that standard checks, cashier’s checks, statement copies, and account maintenance, are amongst the many things you’re not charged for.
 You’ll only have to spend money on things like going into your overdraft.

 You may be wondering how you can access your money with an online-only bank?
 For this, you can either go online, use an ATM, or call the bank directly.